 As we reach the end of the school year, many college graduates are preparing to cross the stage and accept the degree they’ve worked so hard to earn.
 The best gift you can give them is one that will be useful and appreciated in the next stage of their lives, whether they plan to enter college or the workforce.
-We’ve come up with a list of the most thoughtful and affordable gifts that you can put together for your favorite graduate.
+We’ve come up with a list of the most thoughtful and affordable graduation gifts that you can put together for your favorite graduate.
 You can give a great gift without racking up credit card debt.

 The “Welcome to College” Survival Kit – Making the switch to living on their own after relying on Mom and Dad to provide all household goods can be difficult for any high school grad.
 Get a laundry basket or laundry sack (another must-have for any college kid), then fill it up with travel-size goods and free samples.
 You can request free samples from Walmart and Target if you check daily for new offers.
 You can go to your local dollar store and grab a few items as well.
 We suggest:

 - Waterproof basket for carrying toiletries to the shower